Copy Layers Between Photoshop Documents Faster

 Copy a Full Document Onto Another PSD

-Sometimes you need every layer from a source file on a target, not just a subset.
-Merging by hand is tedious.
-The same document panel workflow can copy all layers from one open document to another in one gesture: drag the source document entry onto the target, as you would when merging stacks for a composite.
-That is useful when one PSD is a working version and another is the delivery file, or when you are building a master layout from several parts.
+Sometimes you need every layer from a source file on a target, not a subset.
+The same workflow can copy all layers from one open document to another in one gesture: drag the source entry onto the target, useful when one PSD is work-in-progress and another is delivery, or when you build a master layout from parts.

 Practical Tips

-Group related layers before you drag so you move one unit instead of many.
-Name groups clearly in the source file so they stay readable after they land in the target.
-If dimensions or color profiles differ between documents, check the result after the copy.
-Adjustment layers may behave differently when the underlying image is not the same size.
-For retouching sets where consistency matters, aligning canvas size and profile first avoids surprises.
+Group related layers before you drag so you move one unit.
+Name groups clearly in the source so they stay readable after they land.
+If dimensions or profiles differ, check the result after the copy.
+For retouching sets where consistency matters, align canvas size and profile first.

 Conclusion

-Copying layers from one Photoshop document to another does not have to mean endless copy and paste or hunting through tabs.
-Native tools work for light use.
-When you live inside many open PSDs, DocManager Pro adds drag and drop between documents from a single panel, including full-document merges when you need everything at once.
-If your work is mostly fashion or beauty campaigns, see DocManager for Retouchers for more workflow ideas.
+Copying layers from one Photoshop document to another does not have to mean endless copy-paste or tab roulette.
+When you want drag-and-drop between open files from a single panel, including full-document merges when you need everything at once, see DocManager Pro.
+For fashion or beauty workflows, DocManager for Retouchers has more ideas.

 Previous